openshift/golang-ex/README.md

 1. Fork a copy of [golang-ex](https://github.com/openshift/golang-ex)
 2. Clone your repository to your development machine and cd to the repository directory
-3. Add a Golang application from the beego template. **NOTE:** You will need to replace part of the `SOURCE_REPOSITORY_URL` where it says `yourusername` with your GitHub username before running:
+3. Add a Golang application from the beego template. *Note:* You will need to replace part of the `SOURCE_REPOSITORY_URL` where it says `yourusername` with your GitHub username before running:

         $ oc new-app openshift/templates/beego.json -p SOURCE_REPOSITORY_URL=https://github.com/yourusername/golang-ex